Almost contact 5-folds are contact: Quasi--contact pencils.

-\begin{theorem} Let $(M, \xi, \omega)$ be a quasi--contact manifold.
-Given an integral cohomology class $a\in H^2(M, \Z)$, there exists a quasi--contact pencil $(f, B, C)$ such that the fibres are Poincar\' e dual to the class $a+k[\omega]$, for some $k\in \N$. \end{theorem} The proof of this result does not work in the almost contact setting.
-In order to construct the pencil, the approximately holomorphic techniques are essential and for them to work we need the closedness of the $2$--form $\omega$.
+The proof of this result does not work in the almost contact setting.
+In order to construct the pencil, the approximately holomorphic techniques are essential and for them to work we need the closedness of the $2$--form $\omega$ (so as to be able to construct the line bundle $L$).
 In general, a quasi--contact pencil may have empty base locus.
 Nevertheless a pencil obtained through approximately holomorphic sections on a higher dimensional manifold does not.\\